ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

 **Part 1: Field Trip**

-Arrange and go on a field trip to a site where you can learn about innovative and/or historical examples of energy production, storage, and use and the ways people are making such processes sustainable.
+Arrange and go on a field trip to a site where you can learn about innovative and/ or historical examples of energy production, storage, and use and the ways people are making such processes sustainable.
 Possible sites include power plants, fuel manufacturers or refineries, power generation sites, energy- or resource-efficient buildings, historical sites of energy use or production, educational centers, museums, and so on.

 **Part 2: Analysis and Report**